Accessibility Accessibility icon

 What Conditions Does Plantar Fasciitis Treatment Address?

-• Plantar heel pain from inflamed plantar fascia
+• Plantar heel pain caused by inflammation of the plantar fascia

-• Chronic plantar fasciitis and related heel spurs
+• Chronic plantar fasciitis and associated heel spurs

-• Pain worsens when standing, walking, or running
+• Pain that worsens with standing, walking, or running

-• Altered gait caused by foot pain or calf muscle tightness
+• Changes in gait caused by heel pain or tight calf muscles

 Walking Without Pain Again